gsknnft/QWormhole/README.md

 - Set `QWORMHOLE_NATIVE=0` to skip native manually (e.g., CI); set `QWORMHOLE_BUILD_LIBSOCKET=0` on POSIX to skip libsocket when you only want LWS.

 ## Handshake & security
-- Default handshake: `{ type: "handshake", version, tags? }` sent when `protocolVersion` is set.
+- **Default handshake** – `{ type: "handshake", version, tags? }` automatically queues when `protocolVersion` is set.
-- Custom signer: provide `handshakeSigner` to send signed/negantropic handshakes (see `createNegantropicHandshake`).
-- Server verification: use `verifyHandshake` to accept/reject (version/tags/signatures/negHash).
-On reject the server closes the socket and emits `clientClosed` with `hadError: true`.
+- **Negantropic signer** – pass `handshakeSigner` or use `createNegantropicHandshake` to emit signed payloads with `negHash` + coherence metadata for downstream policy engines.
+- **TLS-aware metadata** – when `tls` options are provided, the client captures peer fingerprints, ALPN, and exported keying material, then merges them into `handshake.tags`.
+The server pins those fingerprints via `verifyTlsFingerprint`, derives a session-bound key, and attaches the TLS snapshot to `connection.handshake.tls` for your app.
+- **Policy hooks** – `verifyHandshake` and `createHandshakeVerifier` make it easy to reject unwanted versions, tags, or signatures; failures immediately drop the socket and emit `clientClosed(hadError: true)`.

 ## TLS (optional)
-- Set `tls.enabled=true` on client/server options to wrap sockets in Node’s `tls` module (cert/key/ca/passphrase, `alpnProtocols`, `requestCert`/`rejectUnauthorized` for mutual auth).
-- Handshake tags include TLS fingerprints when available (`tlsFingerprint256`, `tlsFingerprint`, `tlsAlpn`), and the server can pin/compare them before accepting the connection.
-- You can export TLS keying material (`tls.exportKeyingMaterial`) and combine it with negentropic handshake data; connections expose `handshake.tls.tlsSessionKey` for downstream use.
+- **TS transport** – enabling `tls.enabled=true` on the client/server wraps the socket in Node's `tls` module with cert/key/CA, ALPN, passphrase, and mutual-auth toggles. `exportKeyingMaterial` lets you mix TLS secrets into negentropic hashes for additional binding.
+- **Native transport** – the libwebsockets backend now accepts the same `tls` object (PEM strings or buffers) and configures client certs, private keys, CA bundles, passphrases, and ALPN directly inside the native context.
+The legacy `libsocket` backend remains plaintext-only and will throw if TLS is requested.
+- **Tight binding** – TLS fingerprints automatically land in handshake tags (`tlsFingerprint256`, `tlsFingerprint`, `tlsAlpn`).
+Servers can require them, enforce SNI expectations, or correlate TLS session keys with negentropic fingerprints for defense in depth.

+### Security story at a glance
+- **Transport confidentiality** – enable `tls` (TS or native-lws) for on-the-wire encryption, mutual auth, ALPN pinning, and exportable keying material.
+- **Identity & attestation** – use negantropic handshakes or custom `handshakeSigner` payloads so every socket announces a signed identity with coherence metadata.
+- **Policy enforcement** – `verifyHandshake`, TLS fingerprint pinning, rate limits, and backpressure guards let the server enforce both crypto posture and resource usage before promoting a socket to application traffic.
+- **Layered defense** – TLS metadata is merged into handshake tags, so downstream routers or registries can insist on matching TLS fingerprints *and* negantropic hashes; external tunnels (WireGuard, SSH) remain optional but compose cleanly via `localAddress` / `interfaceName`.

 ## Error handling & backpressure
 - Backpressure protection: server drops connections when `maxBackpressureBytes` is exceeded; emits `backpressure` and `clientClosed`.